histoire-dev/histoire/docs/guide/controls.md

 ## Builtin controls

-To build a control panel a bit more easily, Histoire provide builtin controls specifically designed for this.
+To build a control panel a bit more easily, Histoire provides builtin controls specifically designed for this.

 ```vue{24-25}
 <script lang="ts" setup>